StevenBlack/k7waterfront/topic/Current.md

  <li> the South side of Kingston harbour is protected by large shoals to the West.
 </ul>

-''Therefore'', in most prevailing breezes (S, SW, W, NW), current favours the South side of Kingston Harbour (left) when sailing upwind, and current favours the North side of Kingston Harbour when sailing downwind.
+**Therefore**, in most prevailing breezes (S, SW, W, NW), current favours the South side of Kingston Harbour (left) when sailing upwind, and current favours the North side of Kingston Harbour when sailing downwind.
 <img src="http://K7Waterfront.org/Images/ChartCurrent02.jpg">